-- (a) If the MEC is considering a recommendation to deny reappointment or to reduce clinical privileges, the Medical Director will notify the Practitioner of the possible recommendation and invite the member to meet prior to any final recommendation being made. - (b) Prior to this meeting, the Practitioner will be notified of the general nature of the information supporting the recommendation contemplated. - (c) At the meeting, the Practitioner will be invited to discuss, explain, or refute this information.
-A summary of the interview will be made and included with the MEC's recommendation. - (d) This meeting is not a hearing, and none of the procedural rules for hearings will apply.
-The Practitioner will not have the right to be accompanied by legal counsel at this meeting and no recording (audio or video) of the meeting shall be permitted or made. - (e) If the Board determines to reject a favorable recommendation from the MEC, it should first discuss the matter with the Medical Director.
-If the Board's determination remains unfavorable to the applicant, the ASF President shall promptly send a Special Notice to the applicant that the applicant is entitled to request a hearing under this Policy.
+- (a) If the Department Committee or the MEC is considering a recommendation to deny reappointment or to reduce clinical privileges, the chair will notify the Practitioner of the possible recommendation and invite the member to meet prior to any final recommendation being made. - (b) Prior to this meeting, the Practitioner will be notified of the general nature of the information supporting the recommendation contemplated. - (c) At the meeting, the Practitioner will be invited to discuss, explain, or refute this information.
+A summary of the interview will be made and included with the Department Committee's and/or MEC's recommendation. - (d) This meeting is not a hearing, and none of the procedural rules for hearings will apply.
+The Practitioner will not have the right to be accompanied by legal counsel at this meeting and no recording (audio or video) of the meeting shall be permitted or made. - (e) If the Board determines to reject a favorable recommendation from the MEC, it should first discuss the matter with the Chair of the Department Committee and the Chair of the MEC.
+If the Board's determination remains unfavorable to the applicant, the Hospital President shall promptly send a Special Notice to the applicant that the applicant is entitled to request a hearing under this Policy.